We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 Con: Not "set and forget"

-Pro: Can do things SaaS tools literally cannot
+Pro: Can do things SaaS literally cannot

 Con: Learning curve is steep